-Postsecondary Enrollment Option (PSEO)
+Post Secondary Enrollment Option (PSEO)

-PSEO is a program that allows 11th and 12th graders to earn both high school and college credit while still in high school, through enrollment in and successful completion of college-level, nonsectarian courses at eligible participating postsecondary institutions.
-Most PSEO courses are offered on the campus of the postsecondary institution while some courses are offered online.
-Each participating college or university sets its own requirements for enrollment into the PSEO courses.
+PSEO allows 11th and 12th graders to earn high school and college credit while still in high school, through enrollment in and successful completion of college-level, nonsectarian courses at eligible participating postsecondary institutions.
+Most PSEO courses are offered on the campus of the postsecondary institution while some are offered online.
+Each participating college or university sets its own requirements for PSEO enrollment.
 Students may take PSEO courses on a full or part-time basis.
-There is no charge to PSEO students for tuition, books or fees for items that are required to participate in a course.
+There is no charge to PSEO students for tuition, books or fees for items that are required for a course.
 Students must meet the PSEO residency and eligibility requirements and abide by participation limits specified in Minnesota Statutes, section 124D.09.
-Funds are available to help pay transportation expenses for qualifying students to participate in PSEO courses on college campuses.
+Funds are available to help pay transportation expenses for qualifying students participating in PSEO courses on college campuses.
 Schools must provide information annually to all students in grades 8-11 and their families by March 1.
 Students must notify VES by May 30 if they want to participate in PSEO for the following school year.

-For current information about the PSEO program, visit the Minnesota Department of Education's PSEO webpage.
-At VES, students enrolled in PSEO attend Bemidji State University and/or Northwest Technical College.
+Visit the Minnesota Department of Education's PSEO webpage for details.
+VES students enrolled in PSEO attend Bemidji State University and/or Northwest Technical College.